land radius|2 2021

 Land Radius|2 (HDV:60 min) is a collaborative audio/visual exchange on the subject of irreversible sea level rise.
 It was produced in Aotearoa New Zealand in 2021 for the art + climate science exhibition Dear2050 Oceans on the Rise.
 Land Radius|2 juxtaposes imagery of the rising tide with an array of human voices expressing knowledge, fears, frustrations, and teachings from the tüpuna (ancestors) as told by two Māori attestants.

-In ‘making’ the video, the artist can only set up the camera and point it in the desired direction, as what footage gets recorded relies solely on a combination of favourable atmospheric conditions (wind causing movement and a change in temperature) to activate the motion sensor and trigger the trail camera into action.
-This incapacity to influence when and what the camera records runs counter to the usual methods of a videographer.
-Yet, in the context of 'runaway climate change'(1) this methodology epitomises the powerlessness that society is experiencing as we come to understand that we are too late to address our impact on the biosphere.
-As several contributors acknowledge, 'we can no longer influence what is unfolding but must find new ways to live with the consequences'.
+A trail camera was placed, as a proxy human sentinel, amongst the mangrove trees that grow along the edge of the Hauraki Gulf, aka Tīkapa Moana (the Mournful Sea).
+The video presents a record of the unceasing tide, natural phenomena (moonlight, gravitational forces, atmospheric conditions, sunlight) and some of the creatures who dwell there.
+A blue plastic tube shaped into a circle interrupts the ebb and flow to emphasise the multiple and often clashing claims made upon this environment by humans.
+The recording relies on a combination of favourable atmospheric conditions (wind causing movement and a change in temperature) to activate the motion sensor and trigger the trail camera into action.
+For the artist, this incapacity to influence when and for how long the camera makes a recording runs counter to usual videography methods.
+Yet, in the context of climate change, this methodology epitomises the powerlessness that society is experiencing as we come to address our impact on the biosphere.
+As several witnesses acknowledge in their testimonies, 'we can no longer influence what is unfolding but must find new ways to live with the consequences'.

 The details of the speakers you hear are as follows (in order of appearance):